 The Highroller Lobster Co. serves one of the best lobster rolls in Portland, Maine.

-This spot offers unique twists on the traditional lobster roll, including custom sauces like lime mayo, roasted red pepper mayo, and even honey butter.
+Including custom sauces like lime mayo, roasted red pepper mayo, and even honey butter.

 The lobster roll was delicious and packed with flavor.
 You can get a full-size or a half-size; the half-size is below.

-13. Marcel’s Submarine Shop
+14. Marcel’s Submarine Shop

 📍 Location: Boothbay Harbor, ME